pangeacyber/pangea-multipass/pangea_multipass_lib/examples/simple/README.md

 Within the Admin account, you'll need to create a Google Cloud project with both the Google Drive and Google Sheets APIs enabled.

 If your organizational Google account does not allow setting up a Google Cloud project this way, you can use a personal Google account instead.
 Within your project, enable both the Google Drive API  and the Google Sheets API and create a service account.
-Save the resulting json credentials file for later.
+Save the resulting json credentials file in the `pangea_multipass_lib` directory as `credentials.json`.

 Using the Admin account, create a folder in Google Drive, add some files, and grant access to some of them to the User account.
 Note the folder id from the url for later.